JamesBoer/Nfy/README.md

     }
 };
 ```
-Any instantiated instance of this ```Observer``` class, once registered with an approprate notifier object, will have it's OnEventX() member function when this is involved from the notifier.
+All instances of this ```Observer``` class, once registered with an approprate notifier object, will have it's OnEventX() member function called when involved from the notifier object.
 Let's examine how this is done.

 ``` c++
 // Create notify bus object